Other Helpful Resources For You

 The Greater Pittsburgh Community Food Bank provides programs to feed people in need through local food pantries, Produce to People events, SNAP (food stamp) assistance, and several other food services.
 Contact the Resource Specialist at (412) 460-3663 x304.

 Catholic Charities offers medical care to people without medical or dental insurance and to those with who have insurance but struggle to pay co-pays, deductibles, and non-covered services.
 They provide quality medical and dental care at no cost to those who qualify.
-Call 412-456-6910 or download an assistance application.
+Call 412-456-6910.

 Health Literacy Materials